ObstacleSM/documentation/getting_started.md

 # Getting Started

+In this part I am going to explain a basic script.
+If you already have some experience with programming and that you understand what the code below does, you can probably skip this part.

+## Hello World!

-Here is a little script written in ManiaScript.
-As you can see, ManiaScript uses a C-like syntax: there are blocks delimited by curly braces `{}` , and each instruction ends with a semicolon `;`.
+ManiaScript uses a C-like syntax: there are code blocks delimited by curly braces `{}` , that contain several instructions, ending with a semicolon `;`.

 ```maniascript
 Text Hello() {